vishivish18/web-scrapper-api/README.md

 2. `GET /dumps` - To view list of all the data that the scapper has scapper till now, send a GET request to this API

-3. `GET/dumps?url=http/www.example.com` - To view all the data scrapped for a particular website send a GET request to this API with url of the website in query params
+3. `GET /dumps?url=http://www.example.com` - To view all the data scrapped for a particular website send a GET request to this API with url of the website in query params

 ## [Live demo here](http://web-scrapper.vishalranjan.in/)